-Bolivia tabled 'voluntary pledges and commitments' in support for its candidacy for membership for the period 2021-2023 on 1 June 2020.
+Bolivia tabled 'voluntary pledges and commitments' in Mexico presented voluntary pledges and commitments in support for its candidacy for membership for the period support of its candidature for membership for the period 2021-2023 on 1 June 2020.
+2018-2020 in September 2017.